 Warm soups and stews that are loaded with cream, cheese, or meat are also loaded with calories.
 If you serve them in a bread bowl or on top of rice or noodles, you add even more calories.
 Choose broth-based and vegetable-based soups and stews to fill you up for fewer calories.

 Fall drinks -- hot chocolate, pumpkin-spice lattes, eggnog, apple cider, and hot toddies -- are a quick and easy way to take in lots of extra calories.
-A cup of homemade hot cocoa (without whipped cream) has 190 calories.
-One 8-ounce cup of eggnog packs 340 calories.
+An 8-ounce cup of homemade hot cocoa (without whipped cream) has 151 calories.
+An 8-ounce cup of eggnog packs 258 calories.
 Try a hot cup of green or flavored tea, rich with antioxidants and calorie-free.
 Or choose light beer or wine spritzers, and limit yourself to one or two.

 An afternoon snack of apples with a thick layer of caramel and nuts can total more than 500 calories.
 Enjoy crisp apple slices with a small container of low-fat caramel dip for the same great taste -- with a fraction of the fat and calories.

 October brings bags of candy home to await trick-or-treaters.
 It's easy to get bewitched by those bite-size candies.
 But few of us can have just one.

 - Satisfy your midday hunger pangs with something nutritious, like fruit.

 - If you crave something sweet, chew a piece of sugarless gum.